amail/Comrest/README.md

 Easily....

   * Add routes.
-Map routes to Resources.
+Map routes to resources.
 Use namespacing and stop repeating yourself!
   * Add filters.
 Format, log or apply custom authentication schemes to routes.
 Apply filters to namespaces!
-  * Map parameters from routes and easily access data from the HTTP-request into your resource.
+  * Map parameters from routes and easily pass data from the HTTP-request to your resource.
   * Create unit tests.